 One of my current projects has me lying awake thinking about design, technology, and culture even more than usual.
-Last night, my runaway train of thought took me through 3 concepts, the law of diminishing returns, the law of accelerating returns, and the sublime.
+Last night, this runaway train of thought took me through 3 concepts, the law of diminishing returns, the law of accelerating returns, and the sublime.

 These concepts derive from the traditionally separate fields of economics, technology, and philosophy but I’m wrestling with them together because they seem connected and I’ve also been reflecting on another theme lately, holism.